jus910/AL_weforgot/README.md

 # AL_weforgot
 # Kevin Li, Justin Mohabir, Jonathan Song
 ## ALTester
-* Has instance variable: ArrayList array
+* Has instance variable: ArrayList< Integer> array
 * isSorted: iterates across elements of array, starting at index 1.
 For each index, it checks if the value is greater than the value at the previous index, and returns false if that's not the case.
 Otherwise, it returns true.
 ## OrderedArrayList